August 14, 2054. Friday. 11:11 PM.

 “Yes.
 I’ve been keeping track.”

 “That’s wonderful to hear.”
-Angel stared towards Kiyro curiously.
+Angel stared at Kiyro curiously.

 “How-?”
-Kiyro mumbled as he was astonish that he would meet the same guy that he had met by chance.
-He remembered it as if it was just yesterday that he felt himself become almost sucked into Angel’s devilish words.
-Either it be fate or coincidence, he had met this man now three times.
-Now his fate was entangled directly with Angel who was his supervisor.
+Kiyro mumbled, astonished that he would meet the same guy he had met by chance.
+He remembered it as if it was just yesterday that he felt almost sucked into Angel’s devilish words.
+Whether it be fate or coincidence, he had met this man now three times.
+Now his fate was entangled directly with Angel, who was his supervisor.
 Their eyes made contact, giving Kiyro the shivers.

 The world around him slowly became black.
-His eyes droopy as Kiyro was brought into the game of Growth.
-The last thing that stuck into his mind was what the hell was he going to do now.
+His eyes droopy as Kiyro is brought into the game of Growth.
+The last thing that stuck in his mind was what he would do now.